w3c/svgwg/master/interact.md

 <p>This chapter describes scripting
-and DOM <a href="interact.html#SVGEvents">event</a> handling in interactive SVG, including under which circumstances events are triggered.</p>
+and DOM <a href="interact.html#SVGEvents">event</a> handling in interactive SVG, including under which circumstances events are triggered.

-<p>Related information can be found in other chapters:</p>
+<p>Related information can be found in other chapters:

 <ul>
   <li>hyperlinks are discussed in <a href="linking.html">Links</a></li>